eevlogiev/flask-project/README.md

    :warning: Make sure to keep the curly brackets!

-2. Commit and push your changes to the remote Github repo
+2. Commit and push your changes to the remote Github repo:

    ```
    git add <changed files>